lissarubi/dotfiles/README.md

 As terminal emulator, I use Alacritty, a fast terminal written in Rust language, and Alacritty fits perfectly with window managers like I3wm

-And to install AUR packages, I like to use Paru, a useful program to install AUR packages.
+And to install AUR packages, I use Paru, a useful program to install AUR packages.